JP Morgan arranges loan for SAP's SuccessFactors buy

-BOSTON/FRANKFURT Dec 4 JPMorgan Chase & Co (JPM.N) is arranging the 1-billion-euro ($1.34 billion) loan that SAP AG (SAPG.DE) is taking on to help pay for its $3.4 billion takeover of SuccessFactors SFSF.N, SAP co-Chief Executive Bill McDermott told Reuters.
+BOSTON/FRANKFURT JPMorgan Chase & Co is arranging the 1-billion-euro ($1.34 billion) loan that SAP AG is taking on to help pay for its $3.4 billion (2.1 billion pounds) takeover of SuccessFactors, SAP co-Chief Executive Bill McDermott told Reuters.

 "The 1 billion will probably be paid down within about a year.
 That's how we usually like to do it," McDermott said in an interview on Sunday, a day after announcing the takeover.